nslonge/dl_clf/README.md

 ![American Dialects](dialects.jpg?raw=true)

-These regions are based on the dialect regions described by Labov, Ash, and Boberg (2006) in their `Atlas of North American English.'
+These regions are based on the dialect regions described by Labov, Ash, and Boberg (2006) in their [Atlas of North American English](http://www.atlas.mouton-content.com/)

 ## Quickstart